Value on education

 A heart for community service

-Earl’s community service spans the educational and political worlds, having been advisor to Political Forum at Texas A&M (where he brought in Ronald Reagan), and leader of Explorer Scouts and 4-H. He serves as Clark County Election Observer and has been chair of his Clark County political party.
+Earl’s community service spans educational and political worlds, having been advisor to Political Forum at Texas A&M (where he brought in Ronald Reagan), and leader of Explorer Scouts and 4-H. He served as Clark County Election Observer, has been chair of his Clark County political party and is PCO in LD 17 through 2024.

 Love of family